 School meals for children around the world

 The World Food Programme (WFP) promotes school meals worldwide.
-In 2022, its expert assistance reached 107 million schoolchildren.
 The global School Meals Coalition, led by Finland, France and Brazil, supports the WFP’s efforts.

 Niyogisubizo Shalifu from Rwanda enjoys school meals in the Ngoma region, where WFP supports 32 schools.
 Photo: World Food Programme WFP.